 What is the limitation period for professional negligence?

-For most professional negligence claims, the claimant will have 6 years from the date the negligence occurred.
+The professional negligence limitation period can vary depending on the specific circumstances, but for most claims, the claimant will have 6 years from the date the negligence occurred.

 However, if the claimant only later discovers the advice or service they received was negligent, they will have 3 years to claim from this ‘date of knowledge’.
 There is an absolute cut-off date to bring a claim of 15 years from the date the negligence occurred.